 NFT Exchange platforms

-NFTs are issued and traded on exchange platforms such as www.rarible.com, www.foundation.app, www.superrare.co or www.opensea.io.
+NFTs are issued and traded on exchange platforms such as www.rarible.com, www.foundation.app, www.superrare.co, www.opensea.io or www.hicetnunc.art.
 In in-time-based auctions, bids are placed or instant prices are accepted.
-Purchases are mostly made with cryptocurrency such as ETH (Ethereum) or WETH (wrapped Ethereum).
+Purchases are mostly made with cryptocurrencies such as ETH (Ethereum) or XTZ (Tezos), depending on the blockchain, the token is embedded in.
 Due to the strong fluctuations in the crypto currencies, the value of the requested price(!) also fluctuates.
 Both collectors and artists are present on these exchanges with their own profiles.
 The created and traded artworks are shown on the profiles.
 Thus, it can be traced for each work of art who the artist and the current owner is, when it was traded and even who(!) placed bids in an auction.
 On the one hand, this creates a transparent traceability and provenance, but on the other hand, a lack of transparency, since only profile names are used, not real names.
 Who the real artist, bidder and buyer is, remains in the dark.

 Value-determining factors for NFTs?

-It is indisputable that NFT linked digital works can be considered art.
-Like any asset, they are subject to the law of supply and demand.
+NFT-based cryptoartworks are, like any asset, subject to the law of supply and demand.
 The question, however, is how an evaluation of the significance of the artist, his work and a potential market reaction can be practically implemented.

 If one looks at the traditional “value-determining factors”